 Corporate board diversity requirements are gaining attention.
 In December 2020, Nasdaq filed Proposed Rule 5605(f) with the U.S. Securities and Exchange Commission (SEC), which would require companies to satisfy diversity standards and disclose statistics related to board diversity.
-Just a few months prior, in September 2020, Gov. Gavin Newsom signed into law AB 979, which mandates California-based companies to reach board-diversity thresholds by the end of 2021.
+(In August 2021, the SEC approved the rule.)
+Just a few months prior to this proposal, in September 2020, Gov. Gavin Newsom signed into law AB 979, which mandates California-based companies to reach board-diversity thresholds by the end of 2021.

 A distinguished panel joins us to discuss the arguments for and against these requirements, as well as the following questions: What do these requirements typically do?
 How should the SEC consider these rules and proposals?
 How do they affect businesses, hiring practices, and the job of in-house attorneys in satisfying legal requirements, identifying clients, managing outside firms, and more?

 - Prof. Stephen M. Bainbridge, William D. Warren Distinguished Professor of Law, University of California Los Angeles School of Law

 - Prof. Lissa L. Broome, Burton Craige Distinguished Professor and Director of the Center for Banking and Finance, University of North Carolina School of Law

 - Prof. Jesse M. Fried, Dane Professor of Law, Harvard Law School